clementpoiret/HSF/README.rst

 Installation
 ============

-To install the package, first setup an environment suitable for `ONNX Runtime <https://onnxruntime.ai>`_.
+To install the package, first setup an environment suitable for your backend (e.g. `ONNX Runtime <https://onnxruntime.ai>`_).

-If the ONNX Runtime isn't properly configured, you might be stuck running inference sessions on CPU, which is not optimal.
+If the environment isn't properly configured, you might be stuck running inference sessions on CPU, which is not optimal unless you use the DeepSparse backend.

 Then, simply run: